solidi/writing/55-whats-in-a-career-promotion.md

 Pursuing a promotion requires *skill sets*, *reputation*, *sponsorship*, and the *opportunity* to grow.
 The proverbial ripcord is the emerging *exit* to *advancement* if the environment is no longer optimal.
 Following an individual throughout the process is called the **promotion life cycle**.

-While this system is challenging to draw out, I attempted to visualize what is happening between people through an individualist's eyes.
 What follows is the final draft in an approximate three-year timescale.

 ![The diagram includes exiting with the entire **Promotion Life Cycle**.](images/55-07.png)